spotys/hproof-take-home/README.md

 During this phase a storage account gets created for saving the terraform state files of the later stages.
 As this is the first step of the entire process it's state file is stored locally and it's safe to store it in a git repository as long as it doesn't contain any sensitive information.

+There is a terrafrorm target under `terraform/targets/boostrap-azure` with the `terraform/vars/boostrap-azure.terraform-shared.tfvars` tfvars file.

+This step is intended to be run from a local environment.
-To bootstrap your Azure Subscription run the following commands in your git root, after cloing this repository.
+To bootstrap your Azure Subscription run the following commands in your git root:

 ```bash
 > cd terraform
 > ./bootstrap-azure.sh
 ```

-## Setting up the environment in Azure
+## Setting up the environment in Azure and Google clouds

+The take-home assignment requires a bunch of resources that can either be spun up manually or by a terraform code.
+There is a terrafrorm target under `terraform/targets/setup-environment` with the `terraform/vars/setup-environment.hproof-take-home.tfvars` tfvars file.

+This step is intended to be run from a local environment.
+To setup all necessary Azure and Google resources run the following commands in your git root:

 ```bash
 > cd terraform
 > ./setup-environment.sh
 ```

-## Rotating a Google Maps API Key
+## Rotating a Google Maps API Key on a regular basis

+The Google Maps API key gets rotated with a terraform target under `terraform/targets/rotate-secret` with the `terraform/vars/rotate-secret.hproof-take-home.tfvars` tfvars file.

+This step is intended to be run from a local or remote environment.

 ```bash
 > cd terraform
 > ./rotate-secret.sh
 ```

-A git-ops driven manual API key rotation is possible by changing the `vars/rotate-secret.hproof-take-home.tfvars:gcp/rotation/manual` token.
+This terraform target rotates the key once a day therefore consecutive runs of this target do not actually rotate the key.
+To rotate the key immediatelly you can use a git-ops driven approach i.e. changing the `vars/rotate-secret.hproof-take-home.tfvars:gcp/rotation/manual` token and re-run the `rotate-secret.sh`.

+## Rotating a Google Maps API Key after evry use

+TBD

 ## Automation with a GitHub Workflow